Alfredo Zinola is an Italian performer, choreographer and dancer based in Germany.

-His dance studies began in 2004 thanks to the italian choreographer Raffaella Giordano (Ass.
-Sosta Palmizi) who offered him the possibility to study with his company for one year.
+His dance studies began in 2004 thanks to the Italian choreographer Raffaella Giordano (Ass.
+Sosta Palmizi) who offered him the possibility to study with her company for one year.
 After that, he continued his experiences in contemporary dance in Italy and in Spain, and in 2006 he joined the Modern Dance Study Program at the Folkwang University in Germany.

 In his own work, his way of creating is based on collaborations between himself and other artists.
 These collaborations lead to important encounters where both artists are engaged with a strong responsibility for the development of the performances.

 His first duet, Suschi, explores the possibility of an intercultural encounter between a Korean and an Italian dancer on stage.
 His second work, About Josema, focuses on the theme of the gay sexuality of a young Mexican dancer in an irreverent and ironic way, by setting a sex-interview on stage.